 Photo of drawing with permision from François Vivier.

-Left are the parts of the stem and most to the right you see the transom knee.
+On the eft are the parts of the stem and on the far right the right you see the transom knee.

 We used some small blocks screwed on the workbench to get the right shape.